 1 splash white wine vinegar

-- add bay leaves, pepper and juniper berries (you also can put these ingredients into a small sachet and add it to the sauerkraut),
+– Add bay leaves, pepper and juniper berries (you also can put these ingredients into a small spice bag and add it to the sauerkraut),

-- add Sauerkraut, salt and pepper and fill up with liquid until it is covered,
+– Add Sauerkraut, salt and pepper to taste, fill up with liquid until it is covered,

-- depending on what Sauerkraut you are using, let it cook on low heat for 20-30 minutes or longer.
+– From the jar it takes on low heat 20-30 minutes.
+Raw Sauerkraut takes more than 1 hour.
 If the Sauerkraut is not pre-cooked the cooking time can extend up to 1 hour.
-Add the white wine vinegar at the end but just a little splash; – taste it, and if needed add more salt and pepper.
+Add the white wine vinegar at the end but just a little splash;

 Sauerkraut tastes even better when re-heated the next day.
 You can cook it the the evening before; then reheat it and add the sausages on top so they will be cooked together with the Sauerkraut.

-If you like already made Sauerkraut in the jar, which you would only reheat, such as from Hengstenberg or Kuehne, CLICK HERE to find MILDESSA the best German Sauerkraut from Hengstenberg.
+If you like already made Sauerkraut in the jar, which you would only reheat, such as from Hengstenberg or Kuehne, or MILDESSA from Hengstenberg.